tiptoppress/category-posts-widget/readme.txt

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget/)

+= 4.7 - Dezember 31th 2016 =
+* For editing shortcode adds a customizer link to the admin-bar if page/post is in edit mode

 = 4.6.1 - June 5th 2016 =
 * Add shortcode [catposts] edit options only in the customizer